isomerpages/moh-upec/_our-work/Policy & Professional Standard/National Prehospital Emergency Care Workshop.md

 <p>The Ministry of Health (MOH), in partnership with the Unit for Pre-hospital
-Emergency Care (UPEC) and the Institute of Technical Education (ITE), has launched a national initiative aimed at enhancing the skills and competencies of paramedics and other pre-hospital emergency care professionals.
+Emergency Care (UPEC) and the Institute of Technical Education (ITE), has launched a national initiative aimed at enhancing the skills and competencies of pre-hospital emergency care professionals.
 Recognizing the vital role paramedics play in leading emergency ambulance teams and providing patient care in pre-hospital settings, this initiative focuses on providing ongoing training and professional development.</p>
 <p>To support this goal, ITE College East, a prominent provider of paramedicine
 education in Singapore's civilian sector, has been engaged by MOH to offer continuing professional development (CPD) and educational programmes for